Kurt Gödel: Princeton, Einstein, U.S. citizenship

-After the Anschluss on 12 March 1938, Austria had become a part of Nazi Germany.
+After the Anschluss on 12 March 1938, Austria became a part of Nazi Germany.
 Germany abolished the title Privatdozent, so Gödel had to apply for a different position under the new order.
-His former association with Jewish members of the Vienna Circle, especially with Hahn, weighed against him.
+His former association with Jewish members of the Vienna Circle, especially Hahn, weighed against him.
 The University of Vienna turned his application down.

-His predicament intensified when the German army found him fit for conscription.
+His predicament worsened when the German army found him fit for conscription.
 World War II started in September 1939.
 Before the year was up, Gödel and his wife left Vienna for Princeton.
-To avoid the difficulty of an Atlantic crossing, the Gödels took the Trans-Siberian Railway to the Pacific, sailed from Japan to San Francisco (which they reached on March 4, 1940), then crossed the US by train to Princeton.
-There Gödel accepted a position at the Institute for Advanced Study (IAS), which he had previously visited during 1933–34.
+To avoid the difficulty of an Atlantic crossing, the Gödels took the Trans-Siberian Railway to the Pacific, sailed from Japan to San Francisco (which they reached on March 4, 1940), then traveled to Princeton by train.
+During this trip, Gödel was supposed to be carrying a secret letter to Einstein from Viennese physicist Hans Thirring to alert President Franklin D. Roosevelt of the possibility that Hitler was making an atom bomb.
+Gödel never conveyed that letter to Einstein, although they did meet, because he was not convinced Hitler could achieve this feat.
+In any case, Leo Szilard had already conveyed the message to Einstein, and Einstein had already warned Roosevelt.

+In Princeton, Gödel accepted a position at the Institute for Advanced Study (IAS), which he had visited during 1933–34.

-Albert Einstein was also living at Princeton during this time.
-Gödel and Einstein developed a strong friendship, and were known to take long walks together to and from the Institute for Advanced Study.
+Einstein was also living in Princeton during this time.
+Gödel and Einstein developed a strong friendship, and were known to take long walks together to and from the IAS.
 The nature of their conversations was a mystery to the other Institute members.
-Economist Oskar Morgenstern recounts that toward the end of his life Einstein confided that his "own work no longer meant much, that he came to the Institute merely ... to have the privilege of walking home with Gödel".
+Economist Oskar Morgenstern recounts that toward the end of Einstein's life, Einstein confided that his "own work no longer meant much, that he came to the Institute merely ... to have the privilege of walking home with Gödel".

-Gödel and his wife, Adele, spent the summer of 1942 in Blue Hill, Maine, at the Blue Hill Inn at the top of the bay.
-Gödel was not merely vacationing but had a very productive summer of work.
+Gödel and his wife spent the summer of 1942 in Blue Hill, Maine, at the Blue Hill Inn at the top of the bay.
+Gödel had a very productive summer of work.
 Using Heft 15 [volume 15] of Gödel's still-unpublished Arbeitshefte [working notebooks], John W. Dawson Jr. conjectures that Gödel discovered a proof for the independence of the axiom of choice from finite type theory, a weakened form of set theory, while in Blue Hill in 1942.
 Gödel's close friend Hao Wang supports this conjecture, noting that Gödel's Blue Hill notebooks contain his most extensive treatment of the problem.